coderefinery/testing/_episodes/06-travis-coveralls.md

 - Use "GITHUB SIGN IN"
 - Select "+" symbol: "ADD REPOS" ("SYNC REPOS" if it is not in the list; syncing can take a minute)
+- If syncing takes forever, reload the page
 - Enable the new repository